First measurement of discrimination between helium and electron recoils in liquid xenon for low-mass dark matter searches

 Particle interactions in the active LXe produce scintillation photons and ionization electrons.
 The promptly detected scintillation photon signal is denoted ``S1".
 Ionization electrons are drifted upward in the electric field set by the cathode and gate voltages to the liquid-vapor boundary where they are extracted into the vapor by the much higher field set by the gate-anode voltage difference.
 Electrons in the vapor phase rapidly accelerate and create electroluminescence photons, the signal from which is denoted ``S2".
 The time separation between the S1 and S2 signals, or ``drift time", determines the depth of the interaction in the detector.
 The relative size of the S2 signal determines the nature of the primary interaction as S2s from ERs are characteristically larger than those from xenon NRs for a given S1 size.

 Photons are detected using arrays of silicon photomultipliers (SiPMs) at the top and bottom.
 Each array is a $2\times2$ assembly of Hamamatsu S13371 devices, each of which contain four independent photosensors, making 32 total readout channels.
+Each photosensor has dimension 5.95~mm$\times$5.85~mm and pixel pitch of 50~$\mu$m.
 The distribution of S2 photons in the top array allows for reconstruction of each event's lateral $(x,y)$ position in the detector, calibrated using the known radius of the TPC wall.
 The SiPM signals are each amplified $\times2$ before being digitized at a sampling frequency of 500~MS/s and saved for offline pulse identification and processing.
 Signal sizes are reported in photoelectrons (pe) after correcting for the mean area of single-photon-induced pulses measured in each channel.
-This corrects for SiPM afterpulsing and internal crosstalk as described in~\cite{sipm_paper}.
+This corrects for SiPM afterpulsing and internal crosstalk as described in~\cite{Gibbons:2023iux}.

-Event readout was triggered on the coincidence of any two channels exceeding a 10~mV ($\approx$8~pe) threshold, a condition fully efficient for S2s from the low-energy $\alpha$ events of interest.
+Event readout was triggered on the coincidence of any two channels exceeding a 10~mV ($\approx$8~pe) threshold in a 16~ns window, a condition fully efficient for S2s from the low-energy $\alpha$ events of interest.
 The corresponding trigger rate from each source was roughly 7~Hz.
 S2s from single electrons extracted from the liquid phase have average, corrected pulse areas of $\approx$20~pe, varying by $<$3\% over the course of each run.
 Large S2s result in SiPM saturation, and the deviation from linearity is expected to be roughly 7\% for detected pulse areas near $31,500$~pe.

 Low-energy helium recoils originate from a source at the center of the cathode, shown schematically in Fig.~\ref{fig:expt}.
 The center of the cathode features an annular ring in the mesh grid plane with inner and outer diameters of 3~mm and 7~mm, respectively.
 An 8~$\mu$m thick, 6~mm diameter gold foil disk is glued to the top of the annulus using cryogen-compatible, conductive epoxy. $^{210}$Po is deposited on the underside of the gold foil with spot size limited by the 3~mm inner diameter of the annulus ring to prevent interactions near the disk's edge where non-uniformity of the electric field is expected.
 The $^{210}$Po is then sealed in place with a 0.25~mm-thick layer of epoxy to prevent downward-going $\alpha$'s from interacting in the LXe below the cathode (where no accompanying S2 signal is collected).